Policy Analysis

 What FQHCs Should Do This Quarter

-- For CFOs: Update your July 1 revenue impact model to stack all four service lines — medical, dental, vision, pharmacy — under UIS PPS elimination.
-Add a 2027 layer for: (a) FFS transition revenue flow, (b) asset limit eligibility impact, (c) premium-driven disenrollment.
-Bring the May Revision sensitivity analysis to board as a multi-year scenario.
+- For CFOs: Preserve the May Revision sensitivity analysis, but shift the major UIS/PPS clinic-payment reduction into a 2027 planning lane pending final guidance.
+Stack all four service lines — medical, dental, vision, pharmacy — and add layers for: (a) FFS transition revenue flow, (b) asset limit eligibility impact, (c) premium-driven disenrollment.
+Bring the result to board as a multi-year scenario.

 - For Board Chairs: Brief boards that May Revision didn't reverse anything — it confirmed and added.
 The pre-May framework was the floor, not the ceiling.